Ousret/niquests-stats/README.md

 | aiohttp       | 220 ms                    |
 | niquests core | 210 ms                    |

+Did you give up on HTTP/2 due to performance concerns?
+Think again!

-Niquests is not going to settle with these numbers, we're constantly thinking of innovative ways to speed things up.
+Yet, Niquests is not going to settle with these numbers, we're constantly thinking of innovative ways to speed things up.
 Nevertheless, it performs the best overall, with this level of features and being native Python.

 The actual delays heavily depends on your CPU capabilities and your interpreter version.